-Last year we got to experience the creative genii of Modern Robot up close and personal during the Orlando Fringe.
-To say Ben Singer is a raw undiscovered talent in the UK would be an understatement of the greatest kind.
+Last year we got to experience the creative genius of Modern Robot’s Ben Singer up close and personal during the Orlando Fringe, so we were very excited to see him again at the 2017 Orlando Fringe.
+To say that Ben is a raw undiscovered talent in the UK would be an understatement of the greatest kind.

 We adored his live scoring of F.W.
-Murnua’s 1926 film Faust so much we were delighted to hear that his next project was tackling one of our favourite horror films of all time – and that he wanted to work with Civil Disobedience to deliver it’s European premiere.
+Murnua’s 1926 film Faust so much, and we were delighted to hear that his next project was tackling one of our favourite horror films of all time…and that he wanted to work with Civil Disobedience to deliver its European premiere.

-Ben Singer brings together the tradition of silent film, the aesthetic of film scoring, and sounds of contemporary instruments to create a mesmerizing score.
-Under its flesh and gore, Romero’s film is stark, personal, and resonates politically still today; with Modern Robot, it’s definitely an experience to get under the skin.
+In his Modern Robot take on it, Ben Singer brings together the tradition of silent film, the aesthetic of film scoring, and sounds of contemporary instruments to create a mesmerising, mostly improvised score to an edited version of Romero’s cult horror classic.
+Under its flesh and gore, Romero’s film is stark, personal, and still resonates politically today; with Modern Robot, it’s definitely an experience that gets under your skin.

 Over five years, Modern Robot has performed accompaniments to dozens of films: odd instructional and industrial films, campy B-movies, flight and space footage, and a wide range of more traditional silent films.
 What started out as an loose improvisational group has become a project that takes each movie as its own creative concept.
 For each show, Ben Singer assembles performers and creates musical outline that both complements the film and creates something new out of the combination.